sahidu1212/shipping-delay-prediction-ml/README.md

 - Some **destinations** (e.g., Boston, Detroit) have noticeably higher delay rates than others.
 - Among **carriers**, Amazon Logistics and LaserShip appear riskier than UPS or USPS.

-These patterns are consistent with the feature importances found later.

 ---